DinorahSkidelsky/.NetProgrammingCourse-2/README.md

 2. Create a program to display numbers between 0 and 100 that are not divisible by 2.
 Use a While Loop.

-3. Create the function for exercise 1 called CalculateVAT, which must receive a numeric type parameter and return the Final value with VAT.
+3. Create the function for exercise 1 called CalcularIVA, which must receive a numeric type parameter and return the Final value with VAT.